 Now, what is a feature group?
 A feature group is something where we can put things and treat them as a single layer.
 It can be created using the folium.FeatureGroup() class.
 We’ll put our paths in these feature groups.

-Next, I’ll draw paths of vehicles and add them to the feature groups.
+Next, I’ll draw vehicle paths and add them to the feature groups.
 For this, I’ll use the PolyLine class from the vector_layers of Folium.
-The vector_layers wraps Polyline, Polygon, Rectangle, Circle, and CircleMarker features of Leaflet.js which are used for creating different shapes on the map.
+The vector_layers wraps the Polyline, Polygon, Rectangle, Circle, and CircleMarker features of Leaflet.js, which are used to create different shapes on the map.

-The Polyline class is used for creating polyline overlays on the map and we’ll do the same with it.
+The Polyline class is used to create polyline overlays on the map, and we’ll do the same with it.
 It takes the array of latitudes and longitudes, popup, tooltip, color, and weight as arguments and draws a polyline on the map.

 Weight determines how thick or thin the polyline will be.
-There are also other arguments related to plotting a path and you can read about them here.
+There are also other arguments related to plotting a path, which you can read about here.

 Next, we’ll add these feature groups to our base map and we’ll also add layer control for controlling the layers: